 So, the big question here is this: what can managers do to fix this pervasive, challenging problem of inaccurate sales forecasting?
 The answer is a combination of: human change - switching sales forecasting from seller to buyer via Empathy Mapping during Mutual Value Discovery engagements; and reinforcing this with technology - creating extensions to CRM systems (e.g. Salesforce Sales Cloud) that facilitate buyer-enabled sales forecasting.

 Demand Creation Selling

 When applying a Mutual Discovery engagement and following a five-step Design Thinking method we are also engaging in a proactive intervention between buyer and seller, where the sellside must demonstrate clear value in the earliest stages of this process, enabling the buyer to exit at any time, yet achieve a measurable value outcome - even from one, initial Empathy Mapping session.
 This is Demand Creation Selling - and the opposite of Demand Fulfilment Selling, where responding to RFPs is the business-as-usual approach.

-Demand Creation Selling must enable meaningful human conversations between buyer seller, and break the 'hermetic seal' that surrounds these executive decision-makers.
+Demand Creation Selling must enable meaningful human conversations between buyer seller, and break the 'hermetic seal' that invariably surrounds these hard-to-reach, empowered decision-makers.
 Simply put, it means arousing curiosity in the buyer.